New Zealand Base Ordnance Depot, Egypt and Italy 1940-46

 OFP ESTB 1944

-In October 1945 it was decided to disband the NZ OFP, and its men and equipment reformed into an NZAOD, a Vehicle and Equipment Handling Depot and attached to 557 BOD, RAOC.
-The NZAOD and Vehicle and Equipment Handling Depot received and sorted the equipment, with the best of it going to the J Force elements forming at Florence and the remainder returned to the RAOC.
-The NZOC personnel were seconded to 557AOD who assisted in the receipt and processing of the New Zealand equipment back into the RAOC system, whilst also collecting and dispatching new equipment from RAOC stocks for delivery to J Force.[22]
+In October 1945, it was decided to disband the NZ OFP.
+Its personnel and equipment were reformed into an NZAOD, a Vehicle and Equipment Handling Depot, and attached to 557 BOD, RAOC.
+The NZAOD and Vehicle and Equipment Handling Depot received and sorted the equipment, with the best of it going to the J Force elements forming at Florence, and the remainder returned to the RAOC.
+The NZOC personnel were seconded to 557AOD, assisting in receiving and processing New Zealand equipment back into the RAOC system while also collecting and dispatching new equipment from RAOC stocks for delivery to J Force.[22]
 [23]

 OFP DisbandmentThe NZ OFP was functionally disbanded on 26 October 1945 and formally disbanded after 4 years and 5 months of service as a unit of the 2nd NZEF on 29 December 1945.[24]

-• Temporary Major William Andrew Knox, 5 December 1941, No Known Grave, commemorated at Alamein Memorial.
+• Temporary Major William Andrew Knox, 5 December 1941, no known grave, commemorated at Alamein Memorial.

 • Sergeant Ronald Roy Moore, 13 February 1942, now resting at the Fayid War Cemetery in Egypt.